matthewfritz/go-midi/README.md

 This began as a passion project to learn and implement a workable amount of the MIDI 1.0 specification from scratch so I could have complete control over certain specific digital instruments and DAW controls.

+I had been trying to solve a very specific problem I was having with a hardware MIDI controller and its percussion pads too.
+The library then began growing into a general representation of the specification(s) from there.

 ## Table of Contents

    * [Installation](#installation)